Chinmaym6/AWS_Cloud_Formation_YAML/README.md

         Replace `<your-stack-name>` with a name for your stack and `<path-to-your-template>` with the path to your YAML file.

     - **Using AWS Management Console**:
-        #Steps:
+        **Steps**:
         1. Go to AWS Management Console
         2. Navigate to CloudFormation
         3. Click on "Create Stack" and choose "With new resources (standard)"
         4. Choose "Upload a template file" or "Specify an Amazon S3 template URL" or Sync to GitHub
         5. Upload your YAML file and click next
         6. Enter the stack name and parameters
         7. Review the settings and click "Create stack"
         8. Wait for the stack creation to complete.
         9. And verify by checking if each service is created
         10. You can also check the status of your stack in the CloudFormation console.

 ## Contributing
 If you would like to contribute to this repository, please follow these steps: